blitzy-public-samples/mlflow-blitzy/README.md

 The core components of MLflow are:

 - [Experiment Tracking](https://mlflow.org/docs/latest/tracking.html) 📝: A set of APIs to log models, params, and results in ML experiments and compare them using an interactive UI.
+MLflow also automatically captures Git repository metadata (branch name and repository URL) as system tags when experiments are run from within a Git repository.
 - [Model Packaging](https://mlflow.org/docs/latest/models.html) 📦: A standard format for packaging a model and its metadata, such as dependency versions, ensuring reliable deployment and strong reproducibility.
 - [Model Registry](https://mlflow.org/docs/latest/model-registry.html) 💾: A centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of MLflow Models.
 - [Serving](https://mlflow.org/docs/latest/deployment/index.html) 🚀: Tools for seamless model deployment to batch and real-time scoring on platforms like Docker, Kubernetes, Azure ML, and AWS SageMaker.